Abryhm/Transvisdrone/README.md

 ```

 # Contact
-If you have any questions for this repostry , please feel free to contact us:
+If you have any questions about this repository, please feel free to contact us:

 [Abdul rehman ](https://www.linkedin.com/in/abdul-rehman-079348122/): [phdcs23002@itu.edu.pk](mailto:phdcs23002@itu.edu.pk)